Gamma-convergence of a nonlocal perimeter arising in adversarial machine learning

 which for $d\geq 3$ coincides with the asymptotic connectivity threshold for random geometric graphs.
 We can use these transport maps to consider the measures

 which are the empirical measures of the graph points that are associated with the $i$-th density $\rho_i$.

-We define a graph discretization of $\Per_\eps(A)$ for $A\subset X_n$ as
+We define a graph discretization of $\Per_\eps(A;\bm{\rho})$ for $A\subset X_n$ as

-which effectively adds the number of points in an exterior strip around $A$ carrying the label $0$ and the number of points in an interior strip in $A$ carrying the label $1$.
-Note that this graph model using \labelcref{eq:label_measures} assumes that the label distribution is performed according to the ground truth distributions $\rho_0$ and $\rho_1$.
+which effectively counts the number of points in an exterior strip around $A$ carrying the label $0$ and the number of points in an interior strip in $A$ carrying the label $1$. \ksr{Note that, although the complement $A^c$ of a subset $A$ of the graph vertices $X_n$ is not a subset of $X_n$ anymore, the empirical measure $\nu_n^1$ only considers points in $A^c\cap X_n$ so one can just as well replace $A^c$ by $X_n \setminus A$.} Note also that this graph model using \labelcref{eq:label_measures} assumes that the label distribution is performed according to the ground truth distributions $\rho_0$ and $\rho_1$.
 One can also treat more general labeling models such that \labelcref{eq:label_measures} is asymptotically satisfied as $n\to\infty$, but for the sake of simplicity we limit the discussion to the model above.

 Using the weight function $W_n(x,y)$ we can equivalently express $E_n(A)$ as